ktrinkle/geek_off_angular/README.md

 # Initial setup

-* Run dotnet restore in the root folder to get the Nuget packages
+* Run dotnet restore in the /API folder to get the Nuget packages
 * Run npm i in the /clientapp folder to get the Angular/Node packages
 * Set up the following user secrets in the root folder: